Research Assistant (Research Experience Placement)

 Real Living Wage (£9.50/h)

 You will need to download, save and complete a copy of the application form using Microsoft Word or prepare a copy of your CV that contains all the information requested in the application form.

 A Research Assistant (Research Experience Placement) position is available at the Earlham Institute (EI) during the summer of 2021, supported by the BBSRC Norwich Research Park Doctoral Training Partnership.

 The Earlham Institute (EI) is a research institute focused on exploring living systems by applying computational science and biotechnology to answer ambitious biological questions and generate enabling resources.

 This exciting placement is designed to:

 - Give promising undergraduates a first-hand opportunity to gain greater experience of research in an academic setting

 - Raise the profile of research careers amongst undergraduate students

-- Interest students in postgraduate research aligned to the BBSRC strategic priorities
+- Interest students in postgraduate research of aligned to the BBSRC strategic priorities

-The successful applicant will be able to work on one of three projects.
+The successful applicant will be able to work on one of two projects.
 Please click on the following links to learn more about each project: